bzcheeseman/Dali/docs/new_function_proposal.md

 12. Split Function into operation and computation - computation is barebones: typed_eval and some convenience functions.

 13. Use clever operation re-use to prevent recomputing sub-operations when possible (e.g. when two dot products are called in separate places on the same arguments)

+14. Allow for arbitrary kernels - for exmaple if I wanted to compute a pool from perspective of output, there should be nothing stopping me.